 When my son Leo came out as transgender, I spent hours trying to learn everything about what that meant.
 I wanted to know all the terms and acronyms so I didn't mess up when I spoke to him about it.
 I tried to learn all the different types of transitions to understand what his next steps might be.
 I Googled until my eyes were dry and my head hurt.
 I wish I could tell 2016 me that I didn't have to have it all figured out right away.

 In the age of technology, we've become accustomed to having answers at the tip of our fingers.
 Before the doctor calls with our test results, we've searched the levels and terms in our reports.
 We have a worst-case scenario for what turns out to be "normal."

 The morning I learned Leo was transgender, I had a worst-case scenario before I ever conversed with him about what it meant.
 I imagined how difficult his life would be.
-I read statistics about suicide rates and homelessness ,and bullying.
+I read statistics about suicide rates and homelessness, and bullying.
 I cried, thinking that he might not live to see thirty.
-There was no evidence to support this, but it didn’t matter.
-All the websites pointed at how hard it was to be transgender, so that’s all I could see.
+There was no evidence to support this, but it didn't matter.
+All the websites pointed to how hard it was to be transgender, so that's all I could see.

 My therapist calls this catastrophic thinking.
 It's when you ruminate about irrational, worst-case scenarios.